mattermost/docs/source/administration/config-settings.rst

 **True**: Ability to create a new team is enabled for all users.

 **False**: Only System Admins can create teams from the team selection page.
-The **Create A New Team** button is hidden in the main menu UI.
+The **Create A New Team** button is hidden in the Main Menu.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableTeamCreation": true`` with options ``true`` and ``false``.                                                        |